rylskikh/Data_Science/README.md

 # Data_Science
-Here are laboratory works and projects (Final Assignment) from the course "Databases and SQL for Data Science with Python by IBM"
+Here are laboratory works and course project (Final Assignment) from the specialization "Data Science" by IBM, course "Databases and SQL for Data Science with Python by IBM".